WiseLibs/wise-river/README.md

 ## new Stream(*handler*)

-This creates and returns a new stream. `handler` must be a function with the following signature:
+Creates and returns a new stream. `handler` must be a function with the following signature:

 `function handler(resolve, reject, write)`